A sub-Riemannian model of the motor cortex with Wasserstein distance: Results

 \subsection{Clusterization of real movement trajectory fragments}

-In this third experiment, we test our model on real curves, using the vector-valued density.
+In this third experiment, we apply the full two-step algorithm.
 We used the same data used in \cite{kadmon2019movement} and kindly shared with us by Prof. Hatsoupolos.
 We extracted from the data set the \(x, y\) coordinates of a total of 40,000 data points measured at fixed intervals of time \(t\) and we evaluated the corresponding values of \(v\) and \(a\).
 The input curve is shown in Figure \ref{11133}.
-Subsequently, we applied the Sub-Riemannian classification algorithm proposed in \cite{mazzetti2023functional} to classify these features into distinct fragments.
-In the context of the grouping problem, it is important to assign appropriate values to the constant coefficients $c_{}i$ in the exponential coordinates defined in equation \ref{distanza_periodic}.
-From a neural perspective, neurons are selective to a restricted temporal window.
-Experiments reported \cite{kadmon2019movement} demonstrate that this temporal window captures neural state transitions.
-Therefore, using a weighting factor $c_{i}$ for the temporal increment in exponential coordinates helps separate neural signals into coherent groups.

-Since the temporal variable encodes velocity and acceleration information, we assign it a specific weight to reflect its importance.
-In our experiments, we use a small coefficient $c_{5}=0.008$ for the temporal increment $e_{5}$, while setting all other coefficients equal to 1.